telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

-Each user must create the folder *~/create_ge_images* and load the environment variables (``OS_USERNAME``, ``OS_PASSWORD``, ``OS_TENANT_NAME``, ``OS_AUTH_URI``) with its FiwareLab credential.
+Each user must create the folder *~/create_ge_images* and load the environment variables (``OS_USERNAME``, ``OS_PASSWORD``, ``OS_TENANT_NAME``, ``OS_AUTH_URI``) with its FIWARE Lab credential.
 The script *sec_group* is useful to initialize the user account: it creates a pair of security groups (one of them to create the image and the other one to test it), generates and registers a key pair and allocates a floating IP if it is not already allocated.
-The scripts expects that the first key in *~/.ssh/authorized_keys* is the user's public key.

 Creating/testing the image
 **************************